chchen123/pytpc/doc/prelimsMac.rst

    python3 --version
    python3.6 --version

-Running **macOS** install/update Python 3.0+ (here using the `Homebrew <https://brew.sh/>`__ package manager):
+Running **macOS** install/update Python 3.0+ (here using the reccomended `Homebrew <https://brew.sh/>`__ package manager):

 .. code-block:: shell

    brew install python3
    brew upgrade python3

 A .bashrc file is a shell script that Bash runs whenever it is started or executed by the user.
-The installation instructions for Linux distributions involve adding lines to the built-in .bashrc folder, and this step is neccesary for macOS for aliases and path adjustments.
-However, you must first create the a .bashrc file as it is not included by default on Mac systems.
-To create and open a plaintext .bashrc file enter the following into your command line:
+The installation instructions for other Linux distributions involve adding lines to the built-in .bashrc, and creating one is neccesary on macOS for aliases and path adjustments.
+However, you must first create the .bashrc file as it is not included by default on Mac systems.
+To create and open a plain text .bashrc file, enter the following into your command line:

 .. code-block:: shell

    touch ~/.bashrc
    open ~/.bashrc

-This file will not appear in your home directory unless a '-a' flag is included with an 'ls' command in the terminal.
+This file will not appear in your home directory unless you enter 'ls -a' in the terminal to show hidden files.
 Although not strictly neccesary, paste the two lines below into your new .bashrc file; these lines map the python and pip commands to their Python 3.6+ counterparts (i.e.
 *python helloworld.py* will be executed using Python 3.6+).

 .. code-block:: shell